neuland/micro-frontends/README.md

 ## The DOM is the API

 [Custom Elements](https://developers.google.com/web/fundamentals/getting-started/primers/customelements), the interoperability aspect from the Web Components Spec, are a good primitive for integration in the browser.
 Each team builds their component __using their web technology of choice__ and __wraps it inside a Custom Element__ (e.g. `<order-minicart></order-minicart>`).
-The DOM specification of this particular element (tag-name, attributes & events) acts as the contract for other teams.
+The DOM specification of this particular element (tag-name, attributes & events) acts as the contract or public API for other teams.
 The advantage is that they can use the component and its functionality without having to know the implementation.
+They just have to be able to interact with the DOM.

 But Custom Elements alone are not the solution to all our needs.
 To address progressive enhancement, universal rendering or routing we need additional pieces of software.